 Why should travelers add Portugal to their travel list?
 Why is it special?

 The strongest reason is authenticity.
 Though we have all the comforts of modernity, people and places are still so authentic that traveling here is always a special experience.
 You have a super safe country, great weather, amazing food (even in the simpler cafés!), and ever-changing scenery in really short distances.
 I think that we are one of the smallest countries of Europe but have so much to offer – mountains, plains, forest, ocean, everything so close together you can mix it in one single bike tour.

 What are some of the best things you can experience by bike in Portugal?

-Stopping in a local café and engage in conversation with a local old man; showing your curiosity about something he is eating and being offered a chair and a bite; lazing under a tree after lunch; bathing in the glorious Atlantic ocean at sunset; arriving to your hotel at end of the day and getting REAL personal service and a gentle smile.
+Stopping in a local café and engaging in conversation with a local old man; showing your curiosity about something he is eating and being offered a chair and a bite; lazing under a tree after lunch; bathing in the glorious Atlantic ocean at sunset; arriving to your hotel at end of the day and getting REAL personal service and a gentle smile.
 Portuguese people have this intrinsic need to go the extra mile to make your stay unforgettable.
 In two words, REAL hospitality.
 We are famous for that!

 Tell us more about Turaventur/Portugal Best Cycling?

 Turaventur started in 1990, founded by my parents and a friend.
-It specialized in teambuilding activities and jeep tours.
+It specialized in team building activities and jeep tours.
 I worked as an extra every once in a while.
 From 1997 to 1999 I went traveling the world (Australia, New Zealand, Thailand, Laos, Nepal, India) and finally decided it was time to come home and asked for a job.
 I got it. 🙂

 Soon I introduced the cycling tours and shortly after they became the main income of the company, though we still do walking tours and team building.